+44 (0)20 7822 1200

 Isabel has appeared in the High Court, Court of Appeal and the Supreme Court and has experience of mediation.

 Isabel has been recommended in both legal directories for a number of years.
-Recently she has been described as being “frighteningly intelligent” (Chambers Bar UK 2020) and having “piercing insight” (Legal 500 2020).
+Recently she has been described as being “frighteningly intelligent” (Chambers UK Bar) and having “piercing insight” (Legal 500).

 Isabel is particularly well regarded for her specialist expertise in professional negligence and product liability.
 Much of her work in the property damage field, travel and jurisdiction and commercial disputes draws on her broad experience across these other areas and clients often come to her for this combined expertise.

-She has been described as having an “exceptional style with clients”, being “bright and user-friendly” (Chambers Bar UK) and a “delight to work with” (Legal 500).
+She has been described as having an “exceptional style with clients”, being “bright and user-friendly” (Chambers UK Bar) and a “delight to work with” (Legal 500).

 Prior to coming to the bar, Isabel worked in the charitable sector.
 She graduated from Cambridge with a BA (Hons) in History.
 She obtained a Distinction on the GDL and an Outstanding on the BVC.
 She was also a Major Scholar of the Inner Temple.

 Isabel has a flourishing professional negligence practice, acting for both claimants and defendants.
-She is regularly instructed in cases concerning solicitors and barristers, accountants and financial advisers, mortgage brokers, surveyors and valuers, receivers, approved inspectors, construction and design professionals.
-Her work complements and overlaps with the work of her other practice area of property damage.
+She is regularly instructed in cases concerning solicitors and barristers, accountants and financial advisers, mortgage brokers, surveyors and valuers, receivers, approved inspectors, and construction professionals.
+Her work complements and overlaps with her property damage practice.

-Isabel has been listed for some years in both legal directories for professional negligence for some years, where most recently, she has been described as“frighteningly intelligent” (Chambers UK Bar 2020).
+Isabel has been listed for some years in both legal directories for professional negligence, where most recently, she has been described as “hard-working and has brilliant judgment, an absolute delight to work with” (Chambers UK Bar).

-Isabel has a busy product liability practice, acting for both claimants and defendants.
-She is ranked again as a leading junior in Chambers UK Bar 2020, where she is described as giving “practical, commercial and thorough” advice.
+Isabel has a busy and growing product liability practice, acting for both claimants and defendants.
+She is ranked again as a leading junior in Chambers UK Bar, where she is described as giving “practical, commercial and thorough” advice.
 Her work complements her property damage expertise.

-Isabel’s product liability practice includes automotive products, white goods, medical devices, bicycles, toys, gas products, domestic electrical appliances, industrial machinery and even parts of a nuclear fusion reactor.
+Isabel’s product liability practice includes automotive products, white goods, medical devices, pharmaceutical products, bicycles, toys, gas products, domestic electrical appliances, industrial machinery and even parts of a nuclear fusion reactor.

 Notable cases include Wilson v Beko Plc (concerning whether a consumer could make a claim under safety regulations/s.41 of the Consumer Protection Act 1987) and Allen v Depuy (concerning the applicable law and territorial scope of the Consumer Protection Act 1987).